bw0rth/pync/docs/source/examples/remote-code-exec.rst

 You should be able to repeat step 2 (sending code to the exec server) for as long as the server is running.

-Experiment by sending different lines of code.
+Experiment by sending different lines of code!

 When finished, hit Ctrl+C on the server console to stop the server.